MrSimonEmms/open-apiary/CONTRIBUTING.md

 3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/) which is implemented by [Semantic Release](https://semantic-release.gitbook.io).
-4. It is mandatory that to use the Semantic Release [git message convention](https://semantic-release.gitbook.io/semantic-release/#how-does-it-work) on all commits to the repository.
+4. It is mandatory to use the Semantic Release
+   [git message convention](https://semantic-release.gitbook.io/semantic-release/#how-does-it-work) on all commits to the repository.
 All Pull Requests must be raised against the `develop` branch.